ianmin2/electron-packager-widevine/README.md

 When one runs the following command for the first time in the `foobar` directory:

 ```
-electron-packager .
+electron-packager-widevine .
 ```

-`electron-packager` will do the following:
+`electron-packager-widevine` will do the following:

 * Use the current directory for the `sourcedir`
 * Infer the `appname` from the `productName` in `package.json`